View Document Text

 Page 6

-of $10,000.
-A prorated wealth management fee debit is made to a Client’s account if there is a deposit in excess of
+excess of $10,000.
+A prorated wealth management fee debit is made to a Client’s account if there is a deposit in

-$10,000.
-All securities held in accounts managed by Integrity Wealth will be independently valued by the Custodian.
+excess of $10,000.
+All securities held in accounts managed by Integrity Wealth will be independently valued by

-related costs and expenses described in Item 5.C below, which may be incurred by the Client.
-However, the Advisor
+other related costs and expenses described in Item 5.C below, which may be incurred by the Client.
+However, the

 Financial Planning Services

-For standalone financial planning services, Integrity Financial offers financial planning services for a fixed
+For standalone financial planning services, the Advisor offers financial planning services for a fixed engagement

-engagement fee ranging from $1,500 to $5,000 per engagement.
-Fees may be negotiable based on the nature and
+fee ranging from $1,500 to $5,000 per engagement.
+Fees may be negotiable based on the nature and complexity

-complexity of the services to be provided and the overall relationship with the Advisor.
-An estimate for total costs will
+of the services to be provided and the overall relationship with the Advisor.
+An estimate for total costs will be

 Retirement Plan Advisory Services